PaulJPhilp/effect-notion/README.md

 - `src/router.ts`: Effect `HttpRouter` defining the API surface.
 It is the source of truth for business logic and error handling.
 - `api/index.ts`: Vercel Node v3 adapter.
 It converts the router to a Fetch-style handler and applies logging + CORS.
-Note: this adapter currently implements a minimal fast-path for `GET /api/ping` and handles `OPTIONS` preflight before invoking the router.
+Health and all routes are served via the router (no fast-path bypasses).
 - `src/main.ts`: Local Bun/Node server entry for development using the Effect Node HTTP server integration.